Millard Fillmore: 1856 campaign

 Buchanan won with 1,836,072 votes (45.3%) and 174 electoral votes to Frémont's 1,342,345 votes (33.1%) and 114 electoral votes.
 Fillmore and Donelson finished third by winning 873,053 votes (21.6%) and carrying the state of Maryland and its eight electoral votes.
-The American Party ticket narrowly lost in several southern states, and a change of fewer than 8,000 votes in Louisiana, Kentucky, and Tennessee would have thrown the election to the House of Representatives, where the sectional divide would have made the outcome uncertain.
+The American Party ticket narrowly lost in several southern states: a change of fewer than 8,000 votes in Louisiana, Kentucky, and Tennessee would have thrown the election to the House of Representatives, where the sectional divide would have made the outcome uncertain.

 The historian Allan Nevins wrote that Fillmore was not a Know Nothing or a nativist, offering as support that Fillmore was out of the country when the nomination came and had not been consulted about running.
-Nevins stated about Fillmore that "by no spoken or written word had he indicated a subscription to American tenets."
-However, Fillmore had sent a letter for publication in 1855 that explicitly denounced immigrant influence in elections and Fillmore stated that the American Party was the "only hope of forming a truly national party, which shall ignore this constant and distracting agitation of slavery."
+Nevins wrote of Fillmore, "by no spoken or written word had he indicated a subscription to American tenets."
+But Fillmore's 1855 letter explicitly denounces immigrant influence in elections, and Fillmore said the American Party was the "only hope of forming a truly national party, which shall ignore this constant and distracting agitation of slavery."